Oaxoa/fp-booleans/README.md

 const fail = not(greaterThan)(100)(score);
 ```

-> [!NOTE]
+> [TIPNOTE]
-> Being able to move parenthesis around is not for the sake of 🤹 juggling code.
+> Being able to move parenthesis around is not for the sake of 🤹 juggling code.<br><br>

-This flexibility allows to have the complexity (and unit tests) in one single function, _partially apply_ it as much as
+> This flexibility allows to have the complexity (and unit tests) in one single function, _partially apply_ it as much
-needed and then applying boolean operations on the specialized function without the need of writing several similar
+> as needed and then applying boolean operations on the specialized function without the need of writing several similar
-functions (and testing them).<br><br>
+> functions (and testing them).<br><br>Imagine if instead than a simple `score > 100` logic in our examples we had a
-Imagine if instead than a simple `score > 100` logic in our examples we had a complex function&hellip;
+> complex function&hellip; <br>Negating it or combining it could require writing several slightly different versions

-Negating it or combining it could require writing several slightly different versions of the logic (that should all be
+> of the logic (that should all be
-unit tested).
-With `not()` we could avoid code duplication.
+> unit tested).
+With `not()` we can avoid code duplication.

 ### `and()`